 Macroinvertebrate communities are assessed at 34 locations.

-Water Quality tab on the Charlotte-Mecklenburg Storm Water Services for more information about these additional water quality monitoring activities.
+Please see the Water Quality tab on the Charlotte-Mecklenburg Storm Water Services for more information about these additional water quality monitoring activities.